Coalition for Better Ads Standards

 Ad load time is a crucial component of user experience, and the LEAN Principles recommend continual evaluation of these load times for a company’s target audiences.
 Since factors like system resources vary for each user, or with new advances in digital video technology, the CBA aims to continue identifying the best thresholds and key factors for ad loading time considerations.

 The current LEAN Principles advocate HTTPS support across the entire delivery chain for ads.
-With the growing need for viewer privacy and protection, this looks to be a staple criteria for future CBA Better Ads Standards as well.
+With the growing need for viewer privacy and protection, this looks to be a staple criterion for future CBA Better Ads Standards as well.

 The initial research that informed the IAB’s initial LEAN Principles report showed that consumers preferred having the option to skip ads.
 Currently, these overlap with industry conventions on the inclusion of close or skip buttons for ads.